-It is also great for internet users because they are provided an excellent user experience like seeing customized ads, facing what they are thinking to buy and finding service solutions for their problem.
+It is also great for internet users because they are provided with an excellent user experience like seeing customized ads and finding service solutions for their problems.

-However, some website owners violate the rights of web users for their own personal gain.
+However, some website owners violate their web users' rights for their own personal gain.

-Therefore, the regulators have felt internet users needed the right to understand what and how cookies are being used by the websites they visit.
+Therefore, regulators have felt that internet users needed the right to understand what cookies are and how they are being used by website owners.

 The strictly necessary cookie usage is especially important for online retailers.

-The exact scope of what strictly necessary cookies is not well defined.
-However, you may think as it is about customer expectations.
+The exact scope of what strictly necessary cookies do is not well defined.
+However, you may think of it as meeting and enhancing customer expectations.

-If a customer does not accept cookies but still wants to see the items on the shopping card from her previous website visit, this type of cookie can be used without user consent.
+If a customer does not accept cookies but still wants to see the items on the shopping cart from their previous website visit, these types of cookies can be used without user consent.

-Another instance is to eliminate a perpetual login process every time a user browsing on the same website as Facebook.
-Would not a user want to remain logged in on every page she visits?
-Probably, not.
-So, it can be considered strictly as a necessary cookie.
+Another instance is to eliminate a perpetual login process every time a user browses the same website such as Facebook.
+Would a user not want to remain logged in on every page they visit?
+Probably.
+So, in this case, you can make use of strictly necessary cookies.

 Let’s have a look at the strict requirements of privacy regulators on what makes a cookie popup non-compliant or compliant.

-You can control if your cookie consent popup meets with requirements below.
-The popup must;
+You can control if your cookie consent popup meets the requirements below.
+The popup must:

 Consist of specific information about data types,

-Present clear information about the purposes of cookies,
+Present clear information about the purpose of cookies,

 Explain tracking technologies in use on the website,